Whole Genome Sequence

 Next generation DNA sequencing is performed to identify nucleotide variants in the genome. >99% of the coding regions and the canonical splice sites are sequenced to a read coverage of greater than 20X and compared to the human reference genome.
 Variants are assessed for pathogenicity using available information from the following databases (ClinVar, HGMD, 1000 Genomes, dbSNP and EXAC), published literature, clinical correlation, segregation analysis, functional studies and predicted functional or splicing impact using evolutionary conservation analysis and computational tools.

 Procedure: Genomic DNA was extracted from blood using standard procedures.
-A library of DNA fragments was constructed and paired-end sequencing of the library was performed using rapid run v2.0 (Illumina) chemistry on a HiSeq 2500 (Illumina) sequencer according to the manufacturer’s recommended protocol.
+A library of DNA fragments was constructed and enriched for protein and RNA coding portions of the human genome using the Exome v1.0 (Integrated DNA Technologies) capture system.
+Paired-end sequencing of the enriched library was performed using rapid run v2.0 (Illumina) chemistry on a HiSeq 2500 (Illumina) sequencer according to the manufacturer’s recommended protocol.
 Resulting sequences were aligned to the human genome reference (hg19) using the Burrows-Wheeler Aligner (BWA) and variants identified with the Genome Analysis Took Kit (GATK).
 A modified version of the SeattleSeq tool was used to annotate variants found within these genes.

 Limitations of Methodology: The test does not detect large deletions or duplications and has limited ability to identify small insertions and deletions.
 This test has limited ability to detect mosaicism.
 The assay does not detect variants located: 1) outside the captured exome, 2) in regions of insufficient coverage, 3) in regions containing paralogous genes or pseudogenes, or 4) where the reference genome is inaccurate or contains gaps and insertions.

-Please label the sample tubes with two identifiers: 1) the patient’s full name and 2) date of birth.
-If possible, please include the patient’s medical record number.
-Clinical information outlining the indication for the requested exome and pertinent medical history and family history is a necessary component of testing.
+Clinical information outlining the indication for the requested repeat genome data filtering and interpretation and pertinent medical history and family history is a necessary component of testing.
 The requisition form is formatted to allow for easy summary of the patient’s history and to note any suspected diagnoses and earlier negative testing.
 An exome sequencing consent form must accompany the sample.

 How to Order